 Turkey political and economic situation

-2016 has been a particularly convulsive year for Turkey.
-Terrorist attacks, the failed July coup, state of emergency and the subsequent confiscation of more than USD 10m in assets of companies considered to be unfair.
-In addition to a collapse of foreign investment, historical lows of the Turkish Lira, a public debt rated as Junk Bond by several international agencies and the recent questioning of its trade relationship with the EU.
-Turkey does not seem to be the Eden’s Garden of prosperity.
+2016 was a particularly convulsive year for Turkey.
+Terrorist attacks, the failed July coup, state of emergency and the subsequent confiscation of more than USD 10m in assets of companies considered to be engaged in unfair practices.
+There was a collapse of foreign investment, historical lows of the Turkish Lira, a public debt rated as Junk Bonds by several international agencies and a questioning of its trade relationship with the EU.
+Since then, Turkey has not seemed much like Eden’s Garden of prosperity.

-A country plunged into political instability, with a referendum scheduled this spring to give more power to the president, an economy that in the third quarter of 2016 entered a recession, security, internal conflicts with ethnic minorities and their proximity to conflict zones.
-But, there are optimistic voices that continue to trust the country’s great economic potential.
-It was one of the fastest recovering economies after the global financial crisis, and despite the political turmoil, FocusEconomics forecasted last January 10th, that the Turkish economy will grow at a rate of 2.7% per annum in 2017 and 3.1% in 2018.
+2017 saw more trouble, with a referendum that gave more power to the president, an economy, an economy entering into a recession, security, internal conflicts with ethnic minorities and involvement in the Syrian Civil War across its southern border.
+Economic instability caused by its currency crash continued into 2018, but has since stabilized in 2019.
+Despite its problems, there are optimistic voices that continue to trust the country’s great economic potential.
+It was one of the fastest recovering economies after the global financial crisis, and despite the political turmoil, FocusEconomics forecasted that the Turkish economy will begin to grow again at a rate of 2.3% in 2020, following a 1% contraction in 2019.

 Investment Opportunities in Turkey